 Maintaining proper tire pressure is easier when you have a working tire pressure monitoring system (TPMS), but battery failure can cause this safety feature to stop working prematurely.
 There are two types of systems: indirect systems read tire pressure from sensors in your anti-lock brakes, determining if pressure levels are correct by monitoring the number of rotations of each tire relative to the others, while direct systems have their sensors located inside the tires to provide more accurate readings.
 Should the system stop working, you’ll need professional help.

-Working headlights are essential for nighttime safety.
+Working headlights are essential for nighttime safety and bad weather.
 If your lights don’t provide enough brightness, the resulting low visibility puts you at risk for accidents.
-Keep yourself out of harm’s way with these fixes to common problems:

 Remote Keyless Entry

-Although keyless entry can be a lifesaver when you’re heading to the car with an armload of groceries, these systems are no stranger to issues.
 One of the most common issues affecting keyless entry is battery failure in the remote, which is easily fixed by replacing the depleted battery with a new one.
 Another common issue is caused by improper storage of the remote: unintended activation of the locking mechanism or panic alarm when buttons are accidentally pressed happens much more often than you might imagine.
-If the system doesn’t work at all and the battery isn’t the issue, have your mechanic check for a bad circuit, as well as the motor in the vehicle’s door lock.

 Door Handles and Locks